AndresParraSilva/NYC-Trip/README.md

 ## Day 3: 12/09 (Monday)

     Morning:
-    Discover The Met Museum (spend 2–3 hours on highlights).            $30 <- NOT IN PASS
+    Walk the High Line and visit Chelsea Market (shopping).            $30 <- NOT IN PASS

     Afternoon:
-    Walk the High Line and visit Chelsea Market (lunch and shopping).
+    Empire State Building Observatory (2:45 PM)

     Evening:
     See the Rockefeller Center Christmas Tree and holiday window displays along Fifth Avenue.